cloudmesh-community/book/chapters/cloud/use-cases.md

 ## Big Data

 The material provided in this ePub is related to Cloud Computing.
-However part of our motivation to use cloud computing is to deal with Big Data.
-For that purpose we have a separate class which is documented in the following volumes.
+However, part of our motivation to use cloud computing is to deal with Big Data.
+For that purpose, we have a separate class that is documented in the following volumes.
 The first volume provides an overview.
-The second volume lists some technologies relevant for big data.
+The second volume lists some technologies relevant to big data.

 | Link | CLass | Description |
 | --- | --- | --------------------------|